Ningclover/Scripts_EnergyReconstruction/README.md

-These are the scripts for study of neutrino energy reconstruction.
+These are the plot scripts for study of GeV neutrino energy reconstruction.

+The folder *plot* contains all the plots for paper.

-For the smear matrix:
+For the smear matrix, in folder *dat*:

 nue_sig_0.txt: for Method 1, pure calorimetry